SarahMcN25/data-representation-project/README.md

 <br>

 - `departures.html` - where I created a webpage based on fictional Shannon Airport departure information.
-You will also find CRUD operations in the script section which allow the webpage to consume the API.
-This page uses the same functionality as `arrivals.html`.
-AJAX calls are made to perform CRUD operations to populate departures in a table, create, update and delete departures.
+This also contains CRUD operations in the script section which allow the webpage to consume the API.
+This page uses the same functionality as arrivals.html expect for departures data this time.
+AJAX calls are made to perform CRUD operations to populate departures in a table, to create, to update and delete departures.

 <br>